 - Nearest airport: Antalya (2-hour transfer)

 - Costs: Free public beach access.
 Sunbed sets are approximately 300 to 400 TL per day.
-Entrance to the Olympos ruins and Chimaera site is approximately €5–€7 each.
+Entrance to the Olympos ruins and Chimaera site is approximately €5 to €7 each.

 Pro Tip: Lemon Garden Lodge is famous for its hospitality and organic breakfasts served under orange trees.
 Their service is consistently rated as the best in the village for those seeking a personal, family-run feel.